Asynchronousx/OpenCV-CMake-Build-Script/README.md

 foo@bar:~$ echo "export OpenCV_DIR=~/OpenCV/build" >> .bashrc
 ```

+# Arch Linux-like Systems
+If you got an Arch-like enviroinment (Manjaro, Antegros or Arch) you can just install openCV from<br>
+the AUR repo.
+In this case, you don't need to set the OPENCV_DIR because the library are installed<br>
+into your /usr/lib path.<br>
+Just donwload the appropriate BASH script and follow the ahead step from now on. <br>

+# Common Steps

 Once done that, create an hidden folder to contain the OpenCV build file: <br>